DoubleARon96/project-4-gamer-group/README.md

 ## Testing
 # Code Validation
 # Js Hint
-I ran my file through js hint and all the warnings are about the js verision im using and the last one was about about using a variable outside of the loop
+I ran my file through js hint and all the warnings are about the js version im using and the last one was about about using a variable outside of the loop
 ![js](assests/readme_images/js_validation_explain.png)